esrc-official/ESRC-Face-SDK-JavaScript/README.md

 ## Install ESRC Face SDK

-This page provides a step-by-step guide that demonstrates how to build and configure an in-app bio-analysis using the ESRC Face SDK.
+This page provides a step-by-step guide that demonstrates how to build and configure an in-app face analysis using the ESRC Face SDK.

 ### Step 1: Download and install the ESRC Face SDK